 When Paul Kieselmann founded a contract turning shop in 1937, he could not know that he had laid the foundations for one of the most successful German engineering companies.
 Kieselmann’s diligence and uncompromising quality standards led to the rapid rise of the young company - and are still today the cornerstones of KIESELMANN GmbH.

-Klaus Dohle is stepping up the internationalisation of the company and the expansion of its headquarters: this is demonstrated by its subsidiaries in China and Russia, 25 worldwide representations, and new buildings and extensions in Knittlingen.
+Klaus Dohle and Caroline Pötzl drive the internationalisation of the company and the expansion of the headquarters.
+This is evidenced by subsidiaries in China and Russia, 32 worldwide agencies and new buildings and extensions at the Knittlingen site.

 How did the company KIESELMANN progress from a tranquil Swabian company to a leading manufacturer in the production of process valves and systems made of stainless steel?
 The following timeline tells the success story.